-The change in technical provisions over the reporting period is dominated by the increase in unit liabilities, primarily reflecting net new investments.
+The change in technical provisions over the reporting period is dominated by the increase in unit liabilities, primarily reflecting net new investments that increase AuA.

-The increase in both the VIF and the risk margin are primarily due to the increase in the VIF projection period.
-This is discussed further below.
+The increase in both the VIF and the risk margin are primarily due to the increase in AuA.